Georgia marijuana laws are tough

 Merely possessing a substance that a law enforcement officer thinks may be an illegal drug may not be enough for a conviction.
 In situations like this, it is important that people accused of drug crimes explore all their legal options.

 If you have been accused of selling fake drugs in Georgia, contact our office at 770-887-1209 or through our contact form to discuss your options with an experienced drug crime attorney.

 What is constructive possession in Georgia drug cases?

-Whether one is charged with simple possession or possession with intent to distribute can play a major role in determining the punishment a defendant may face.
-Except in cases where a person has been caught in a sting operation where he or she has been arrested in the act of distributing illegal drugs, prosecutors may attempt to show this intent by using an inference based upon the amount of drugs found, or the coupling of drugs with other items, such as cash or weighing tools found when a search was conducted.
-The use of inferences to make a case are not limited to this facet of a drug case, however.
+Whether one is charged with simple possession or possession with intent to distribute affects the punishment a defendant may face.
+Except in cases involving a sting operation where he or she has been arrested in the act of distributing illegal drugs, prosecutors may attempt to show this intent by using an inference based upon the amount of drugs found, or the coupling of drugs with other items, such as cash or weighing tools found when a search was conducted.

-There are defenses to such an inference, of course, such as a showing that the defendant is not the only one having control and access to the area under consideration.
-The existence of a roommate, perhaps, or someone else who regularly uses a vehicle might help in creating reasonable doubt with regard to an inference of constructive possession.
-These defenses can get highly technical however, and those facing drug crimes charges may wish to consider consulting an experienced Georgia criminal defense attorney at Banks, Stubbs & McFarland LLP.
+Possible defenses include showing that the defendant is not the only one having control and access to the area in question.
+Evidence of a roommate or someone else who regularly uses a vehicle might help in creating reasonable doubt for constructive possession.
+These defenses can get highly technical however, and those facing drug crimes charges need to consult an experienced Georgia criminal defense attorney at Banks, Stubbs & McFarland LLP.